welcomemanish/Aruba-Config-Profiles-Cleanup-Review/README.md

 # Aruba CPCR — Config Profiles Cleanup Review

-A browser-based tool for HPE Aruba network engineers to analyze `tech-support.log` files and identify unused or unreferenced configuration profiles — helping to streamline and clean up controller configurations.
+A browser-based dashboard for engineers to analyze `tech-support.log` files and identify unused or unreferenced configuration profiles - helping to streamline and clean up controller configurations.

 > **No installation required.** Everything runs locally in your browser.
 No data is uploaded to any server.